bdeckard92/dupUT/01-Class-Content/19-PWA/01-Activities/04-Caching-Fetching-Files/README.md

   }
   ```

-  * If the request path does not include `/api/`, then assume the request is for a static file.
+  * If the request path does not include `/api/`, then we can assume the request is for a static file.
 Add the following code in the function handling the `fetch` event, right below the code handling the requests to `/api/`:

   ```js
   evt.respondWith(